brem-21/Devops/README.md

-# Week 1: AWS CLI Deployment
+# Week 1: AWS CLI Deployment Journey

-This project demonstrates AWS CLI setup and deployment practices as part of a DevOps learning curriculum.

-## Overview

-Learn essential AWS CLI configuration, authentication, and multi-region S3 bucket deployment workflows for cloud-based operations.
+This project chronicles a DevOps engineer's first week mastering AWS CLI deployment practices, from initial setup to multi-region S3 bucket orchestration.

+This repository documents that journey, showcasing the evolution from basic AWS CLI setup to sophisticated multi-region deployment automation.

 ## Contents